-Capitol riot: Leader of far-right Oath Keepers charged with sedition
+Capitol riot: Oath Keepers leader charged with seditious conspiracy

 It also quotes him telling members of the militia to "stock up on ammo" and gear up for a "full-on war in the streets".

-More than a dozen other members of the Oath Keepers are facing charges in relation to the Capitol riot.
+At least a dozen other members of the Oath Keepers are facing charges in relation to the Capitol riot.

+Alex Friedfeld, a researcher for the Anti-Defamation League's Center on Extremism, said the new sedition charges were a "big deal" that marked an "escalation" by the prosecution.

+"Up until this point, people have been charged for interrupting a federal process, or for violence that they did outside.
+This is the first time that they're acknowledging a plot against the government on that day," he said.